jdrichards-pursuit/python-virtual-environment-setup/readme.md

 <img src="./assets/python-environ.png" alt="Python Environment" width="500px height=300px">

+2. Choose `Python Environments` if you don't already see the option for your recommended `venv` (see above)

-2. Click on it and choose the kernel that corresponds to your `venv` environment.
+3. Click on it and choose the kernel that corresponds to your `venv` environment.
 It should be listed as something like "Python 3.x.x ('venv': venv)" and will often have 'Rec.
 (Recommended)' next to it.

 <img src="./assets/python-recommended.png" alt="Python Recommended" width="500px height=300px">